hio/erlang-doyer/README.md

-some features are already available. but not all of erlang syntax is traversed yet. if inside some syntaxes, e.g. if syntax, these features do not work and it appears as just an erlang code.
+some features are already available. but not all of erlang syntax is traversed yet. if inside some syntaxes, e.g. if syntax, these features do not work and your codes are appeared as just an erlang code.

 BUILD AND INSTALL